What types of medical licenses are available in the Commonwealth of Massachusetts and what are the requirements?

 Administrative license: An administrative license is for a physician whose primary responsibilities are administrative or academic.
 It does not include authority to diagnose or treat patients, issue prescriptions for controlled substances, delegate medical acts or prescriptions authority, or issue opinions regarding medical necessity.
 The administrative license fee is $600.00.

 Limited license: Limited licenses are issued to physicians enrolled in post-graduate medical education programs in teaching hospitals in the Commonwealth of Massachusetts.
-All such training must be done in ACGME or AOA accredited programs, or in a sub-specialty clinical training or fellowship program in a training facility, which has an approved program in the parent specialty.
+All such training must be done in ACGME or AOA accredited programs, or in a sub-specialty clinical training or fellowship program in a health care facility, which conducts on its premises ACGME or AOA approved programs.
 A physician who holds or who has ever held a full Massachusetts license is not eligible for a limited license.
 The limited license fee is $100.00.

-Temporary license: A temporary license is a full license with a duration of no more than 9 months.
-A temporary license is not issued while a full or limited license is in process.
+Temporary license: A temporary license is not issued while a full or limited license is in process.
 In Massachusetts, a temporary license may be issued only to the following individuals:

-1) a visiting physician who is licensed to practice in another jurisdiction and who has a temporary faculty appointment certified by the dean of a medical school;
+1) Temporary Faculty Appointment License – may be issued to a visiting physician who is licensed to practice in another jurisdiction and who has a temporary faculty appointment certified by the dean of a medical school;

-2) to a physician licensed in another state to act as a substitute physician in Massachusetts for three months; or
+2) Temporary Substitute Physician License – may be issued to a physician licensed in another state to act as a substitute physician in Massachusetts for three months; or

-3) to a physician licensed in another state to participate in a course of continuing medical education.
+3) Temporary CME License – may be issued to a physician licensed in another state to participate in a course of continuing medical education.

 The temporary license fee is $250.00.
-If you are eligible for a temporary license, you may download the temporary license application at the Board’s website.
+If you are eligible for a temporary license, you may apply online through the Board’s website.

 Volunteer license: A volunteer license is for physicians who practice medicine at work sites approved by the Board.
 A volunteer licensee may not accept compensation for his or her practice of medicine.
 A volunteer licensee is subject to the same conditions and requirements as a full licensee.
 The volunteer license fee is $600.00.

 Yes.
-You would use either of the following license applications, depending on your particular circumstances:
+You would use either of the following license applications, depending on your circumstances:

 I am applying for a license in another state, how do I request a verification of my previous or current Massachusetts license?